Father Murphy (I)

 After that, it was a matter of survival, and even that didn't take long.
 The English commander in the region, General Lake, assembled his forces and slaughtered most of the remaining rebels at Vinegar Hill on June 21.

-Murphy's initial opposition to rebellion did not help him; he was eventually captured in Tullow, County Carlow and hanged.
+Murphy's initial opposition to rebellion did not help him; "His fate is uncertain, but it appears that he was later captured by the yeomen and hanged" (Boylan, p.
+259)..
 According to Golway, p.
 87, Murphy was tortured before his death, and refused to talk.
 This sounds suspiciously like the death of Jesus, though, and Golway's strange footnote system does not appear to cite a source for this.
 For a discussion of the matter, see the entry on "Some Treat of David," which details Murphy's death.

 The statement that Murphy could have won with French help is sort of true; when small French forces did come to Ireland, they were able to fight the British garrisons on even terms, which the United Irishmen never did.
 The French might also have helped by supplying the rebels with a hint of tactical reality.
 But experience seems to indicate that the Irish would have ignored them.